sujan66root/parking-management-system/README.md

   - Writing SQL queries for data manipulation (CRUD operations).
   - Understanding JDBC for Java-Database communication.

-- **Java I/O Streams:**
-  - Working with file handling, serialization, and deserialization.
-  - Implementing buffered streams for efficient data handling.

 - **Collections Framework:**
-  - Utilizing Java Collections like `List`, `Map`, and `Set` for managing parking slots and vehicles.
+  - Utilizing Java Collections like `List` for managing parking slots and vehicles.
   - Implementing iterators and streams for data processing.

 - **Exception Handling:**
   - Creating and handling custom exceptions for robust error management.

-- **Unit Testing:**
-  - Writing unit tests using JUnit to ensure code quality and reliability.

 - **Version Control:**
   - Using Git and GitHub for version control, project tracking, and collaboration.